IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/developer-tutorials/createNewIdentity.md

 * Create a new identity using Local Fabric CA

-> Note: This tutorial assumes you have a basic understanding of the VSCode extension and have followed the <a href='../ibm-blockchain-platform-vscode-smart-contract/local-dev.md'> first tutorial</a>.
+> Note: This tutorial assumes you have a basic understanding of the VSCode extension and have followed the <a href='../new-tutorials/basic-tutorials/a1.md'> Basic Tutorials</a> series.

-In the very first tutorial (Tutorial 1: Local smart contract development), we used a pre-set identity (`admin`) to connect to the 1 Org Local Fabric gateway and submit/evaluate transactions.
+In 'Tutorial A4: Invoking a smart contract from VS Code', we used a pre-set identity (`org1Admin`) to connect to the 1 Org Local Fabric gateway and submit/evaluate transactions.
 In this tutorial, we will learn how to create _our own_ identity.

 ***Why use multiple identities?***